Glanford

 Glanford was, from 1974 to 1996, a local government district with borough status in the non-metropolitan county of Humberside, England.

 Creation

 The district was created on 1 April 1974 as part of a general reform of local government in England and Wales under the Local Government Act 1972.
-Among the innovations of the 1974 reorganisation was the creation of a new county of Humberside uniting areas of Yorkshire and Lincolnshire previously divided by the River Humber.
+Among the innovations of the 1974 reorganisation was the creation of a new county of Humberside uniting areas of Yorkshire and Lincolnshire previously divided by the Humber estuary.
 Glanford was one of nine districts into which Humberside was divided.